shumcheyy/HTB_Mirai/README.md

 What?
 We dont have the flag?
 It says

-"I lost my orignal file , search it in usb stick"
+_"I lost my orignal root.txt!
+I think I may have a backup on my USB stick"

-Alright we know from where we can get in the monted devices
+Alright we know from where we can get in the mounted devices

 It's
 cd /media/usbstick